 New Home Inspection If purchasing a new home - it should be inspected.
 You need to ensure that nothing is overlooked.
 Homes are being built at amazing rates and many items can be overlooked by a builder or even a contractor.
-At Knox Home Inspections you can expect a thorough inspection.
+At MK Home Inspections you can expect a thorough inspection.
 For a list of items inspected please click here.
 Buyers (Existing Home Inspection) Buyers usually have 3-10 days to have a home inspection performed prior to the closing.
 A home inspection should be performed from top to bottom, from the roof all the way to the foundation as well as any other extra areas and systems the buyer may want to include (i.e. sprinkler systems and pools).
-At Knox Home Inspections we follow the standards of practice set forth by the Oklahoma Construction Industries Board and you can expect a thorough, detailed and impeccable home inspection.
+At MK Home Inspections we follow the standards of practice set forth by the Oklahoma Construction Industries Board and you can expect a thorough, detailed and impeccable home inspection.
 For a list of items inspected please click here.

 Sellers (Pre-listing Inspection) Benefits of having a pre-listing inspection performed are numerous.
 It not only helps you price your home accordingly, but it ensures repairs can be made in advance so that it doesn't hinder the negotiation of the sale down the road.
-At Knox Home Inspections we provide professional supporting documentation so you can add to your disclosure statements during the sale of your home.
+At MK Home Inspections we provide professional supporting documentation so you can add to your disclosure statements during the sale of your home.
 For a list of items inspected please see WHAT IS INCLUDED IN A STANDARD HOME INSPECTION.

 Four Point Inspection A Four Point Inspection focuses on the four main areas of interest in a home: 1.
 Electrical wiring and panels 2.
 HVAC (Heating, Ventilation and Air Conditioning) 3.
 Plumbing Connections and Fixtures 4.
 Roof